Louis de la Parte Florida Mental Health Institute Research Library

 Baer, D.M., Wolf, M.M., Risley, T.R.
 (1968).
 "Some current dimensions of applied behavior analysis".
 Journal of Applied Behavior Analysis 1 (1): 91–97. doi:10.1901/jaba.1968.1-91 http://www.pubmedcentral.nih.gov/articlerender.fcgi?pubmedid=16795165

-Be sure to look at the Instructional Videos, accessed from the FMHI Library LibGuide! http://lib.usf.edu/fmhi/instructional-videos/
+For advanced concepts, look at the second block of Instructional Videos, accessed from the FMHI Library LibGuide! http://lib.usf.edu/fmhi/instructional-videos/.

 PsycINFO (EBSCO) is an electronic bibliographic database providing abstracts and citations to the scholarly literature in the psychological, social, behavioral, and health sciences.
 The database includes material of relevance to psychologists and professionals in related fields such as psychiatry, management, business, education, social science, neuroscience, law, medicine, and social work.
 Updated weekly, PsycINFO® provides access to journal articles, books, chapters, and dissertations.